 Your year-end accounts shouldn’t be just an annual exercise that you and your accountant go through to placate the IRD.
 They do, in fact, offer essential insights into how your business is performing and provide an opportunity to make changes to improve future performance.
+In this beginner’s guide to understanding your balance sheet, we take a look at the main elements of a typical balance sheet and how to use them to calculate simple ratios that allow you to better understand your business’ financials.

 Balance sheets provide a snapshot of a business’ assets, liabilities and owner’s equity at your balance date.
 They tell you how much a business owns, owes, and what it is worth compared to the previous year.